mark3982/water.rs/README.md

 Overview
 ==

 Water is a library that provides a network like communication structure.
+It is intended to replace channels.
 It allows you to create just a local net for communication and join your local net if you desire to another remote net either on the same machine or a remote machine across a network.
+It can also be used just to communicate between two threads!

 The endpoint is a reciever and sender of messages and resides on a specific net.
 Each net has an ID and each endpoint has an ID.
 This means you can address: